rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryK8s.md

     - snapshotId - System.String: The snapshot ID.
     - snappableId - System.String: The FID of the workload.
 - Returns list of ReplicatedSnapshotInfos.
-### resourcesetsnapshots
-Get a list of snapshots of a Kubernetes protection set workload

-Supported in v9.1+
-Retrieves summary information for each of the snapshots of a specified Kubernetes protection set workload.

-- There is a single argument of type QueryK8sSnapshotInput.
-- Returns K8sSnapshotSummaryListResponse.
 ### snapshotinfo
 Kubernetes snapshot information.